 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 61.9%.
 This is a higher percent living alone than we found in 99.1% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, one of the unique characteristics of the University West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.1% of the neighborhoods in America.
+In addition, the University West neighborhood stands out for having an average per capita income lower than 99.1% of the neighborhoods in the United States.
 Also of note, 62.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In the University West neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 28.7% of residents here.
 This is a higher proportion of walking commuters than we found in 99.0% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!